Mostafalol1233/crossfire-blog/replit.md

-# Bimora Blog Pro
+# Bemora Gaming Blog

 ## Overview

-Bimora Blog Pro is a modern, full-stack blog platform built with React, TypeScript, Express, and PostgreSQL.
+Bemora Gaming Blog is a modern, full-stack gaming blog platform built with React, TypeScript, Express, and PostgreSQL.
 It features a content-first design philosophy with bilingual support (English/Arabic), admin dashboard for content management, and a rich reading experience.
 The platform emphasizes typography, elegant design, and responsive layouts inspired by Medium, Ghost, and Notion.

 ## User Preferences